 Many millennials are opting for fewer (or no) children.
 All the more they should save on space and get a three room flat.

 In case you missed it, Singapore’s birth rate is pathetically low.
-(It’s not even at the replacement rate, meaning that if it goes on, Singaporeans will be become extinct.)
+(It’s not even at the replacement rate, meaning that if it goes on, Singaporeans will become extinct.)

 The previous generation had two, three, four, or even five kids.
 Today, that’s the exception, not the norm.